exakat/php-dictionary/dictionary.rst

 Outgoing data should always be formatted with the target technology.
 For example, text should use HTML entities for HTML output, or be provided as prepared statement with a database.
 Each target has its own system of protection.

-The encoding of the incoming data are controled with the `default_charset` directive.
+The encoding of the incoming data are controlled with the `default_charset` directive.